christojeffrey/software-visualization/README.md

 Converted data is **not mutable** unless the rawData is changed.
 This is shown in the diagram.
 The config to the left of this data has to change in order to change this data.

+you can also think of converted data as modified rawData.
+So that whenever config is changed, you don't have to recompute the data from the beginning.
+You can just read from converted data.

 here is the type for convertedData

 ```typescript